Connect with us

 All of these advanced topics use the same concepts as the simple moves of Tetris.

-Tetris is an engaging and entertaining video game, and players with transformational geometry skills might find playing it.
-Research has found that manipulating rotations and translations within the game can a solid conceptual foundation for advanced mathematics in numerous science fields.
+Tetris is an engaging and entertaining video game, and players with transformational geometry skills might find success playing it.
+Research has found that manipulating rotations and translations within the game can provide a solid conceptual foundation for advanced mathematics in numerous science fields.

 Playing Tetris may lead students to a future aptitude in business analytics, engineering or computer science – and it’s fun.
 As a mathematics educator, I encourage students and friends to play on.The Conversation